microsoft/pbiworkshops/DAX Studio In An Hour/README.md

 ### Power BI Desktop
 1. Within the Contoso (PBIX) file navigate to the **Model** view and select the **# Quantity** measure in the Sales table.
-2. Within the **Properties** menu type in the **Description** field - Total number of Sales quantity.
+2. Within the **Properties** menu's **Description** field type in the following text for the **# Quantity** selection: Total number of Sales quantity.

 ![Model Description](./Images/ModelDescription.png)

 ### DAX Studio

-1. Within the editor run the blow query again and review the description field.
+1. Within the editor run the below query again and review the description field.

 ```
 select * from $SYSTEM.TMSCHEMA_MEASURES